 For more detailed information, visit City of Boston: Renting in Boston.

 What can I do if my landlord violates my rights?

 Use the following resources to take action!

-- Contact Off Campus Housing and Support Services directly by phone, email or visit us in 151 Speare Hall.
+- Contact Off Campus Engagement and Support directly by phone, email or visit us in 151 Speare Hall.

 - Call the Boston Office of Housing Stability to ask about your rights and Massachusetts tenant and landlord law.

 - Set up a free inspection of your apartment with the Inspectional Services Department (City of Boston).